-Bonding with stepkids is one of the most challenging things you will do in your marriage.
-With these 10 great tips, you will be bonding with stepchildren!
+Bonding with stepchildren is one of the most challenging things you can try and do in your marriage.
+These simple tips can help you know how to bond with step children.

 I remember meeting my stepdaughter for the first time.
-I actually met her before I met my husband.
-She was 4 at the time and took quite a liking to me… She talked to me about everything: her dad’s boat, how she would draw in the garage on her easel, and even about Princess Dolphin, her rabbit.
+I actually met her before I met my husband!
+She was 4 at the time and took quite a liking to me.
+We got along really well.
+She talked to me about everything: her dad’s boat, how she would draw in the garage on her easel, and even about Princess Dolphin, her rabbit.
 We established a bond early on without even knowing that I would one day marry her dad!

 So how do you bond with Stepchildren?